airbus-cert/skyblue.team/content/posts/flareon9.md

 `0x958f924dfe4033c80ffc490200000000989b32381e5715b4a89a87b150a5d528c943a775e7a2240542fc392aa197b001`

 But… How long is that?
-Well, it's 48 Bytes long… But how come?
+Well, it's 48 bytes long… But how come?

 ![](/images/flareon9/9/8.png)

-The RSA function encrypted 136 Bytes of the clear text, but it passed a 32 Bytes random number, so it overflowed to the 4 * 0 Bytes + 12 Bytes `nonce`!
+The RSA function encrypted 136 bytes of the clear text, but it passed a 32 bytes random number, so it overflowed to the 4 * 0 bytes + 12 Bytes `nonce`!
 We recovered the secret, the nonce, and we had the encrypted text!

 ![](https://media.tenor.com/D8U9CyNuL5wAAAAM/disappointed-face-palm.gif)